 The journal also provides opportunities for enhanced academic engagement, including a guest column section featuring perspectives from practitioners in political and policy worlds, and specialized symposia on timely topics.
 Follow the official blog of JREP, Politics of Color.

 Published by the Law and Courts section, the Law and Politics Book Review is published electronically.
 The electronic medium enables us to review almost every book about the legal process and politics, to do longer reviews than are usually published, and to make the reviews available within six months of our receipt of the book.

 Legislative Studies Quarterly

-Published by the Legislative Studies section, the Legislative Studies Quarterly is an international journal devoted to the publication of research on representative assemblies.
+Published for the Legislative Studies section, Legislative Studies Quarterly is an international journal devoted to the publication of research on representative assemblies.
 Its purpose is to disseminate scholarly work on parliaments and legislatures, their relations to other political institutions, their functions in the political system, and the activities of their members both within the institution and outside.

 Published by the New Political Science section, the focus of New Political Science as official journal of the CNPS, is to develop analyses which reflect a commitment to progressive social change and which treat topics that are within exploratory phases of development in political science.
 It insists on the broadest possible definition of 'politics', and holds that political and cultural development cannot be understood in isolation from each other.

 Published on behalf of the Policy Studies Organization and the Public Policy section, the primary focus of the Policy Studies Journal (PSJ) is the study of public policy.
 PSJ publishes individually-submitted articles and symposia of exceptional quality by social scientists and other public policy researchers and leaders.
 The journal addresses a wide range of public policy issues at all levels of government, and welcomes a comparative approach.